remarcmij/JavaScript-1/week3/lecture-script.md

 ### Optional parameters

-When calling a function with fewer arguments that listed in the function definition those arguments will take the value `undefined`.
-If this function designed to allow for this situation then we say that the function accepts optional parameters.
+When calling a function with fewer arguments than listed in the function definition those arguments will take the value `undefined`.
+If a function is designed to allow for this situation then we say that the function accepts optional parameters.
 These optional parameters must always come after any required parameters.

 ```js
 // 10-optional-params.js